The following guidelines ensure library staff, members and visitors are provided with a safe and comfortable environment.

 - Lidded or bottled drinks are welcome, no food is to be consumed within the library.

 - Paid bookings take priority, students can be asked at any time to vacate a room for a paid booking.

 - Maintain 1.5m physical distancing.

-- Follow the Library's Conditions of Entry and NSW Health guidelines.
+- Follow the Behaviour in the Library guidelines and NSW Health guidelines.

 - The Library reserves the right to accept or refuse any or all applications for bookings.

 What is the Creator Space?

 The Creator Space is a multi-purpose area of Chatswood Library.
 It is available free of charge to groups running creative and/or learning activities – for example, Catan games, Python hacks, quilting, chess, VR storyboarding.
 This applies to small non-funded, unincorporated community groups as per Fees & Charges.

 Further information about the Creator Space can be found at the Willoughby City Council website.